But those larger touchstones mean that some great episodes often slip through the cracks. If you’re embarking on

 “THE RAIN KING” SEASON 6, EPISODE 8

 Another Season 6 episode, this one finds Mulder and Scully investigating strange weather phenomena in a small Kansas town, which a man named Daryl Mootz claims he can control, and has dubbed himself “The Rain King.”
 It’s a silly premise but this episode has a lot of heart, and a sweet love story at the center.
 It’s a bright episode, both visually and emotionally, a nice respite from the gloominess the series can get overwhelmed by.
-It also pays nice homage to The Wizard of Oz.
+It also pays nice homage to

 “ALL THINGS” SEASON 7, EPISODE 17